 To succeed in this course it is very important that you attend every lecture and keep up on your studies.
-It will not suffice to simply listen to the recorded lectures.
 Given the heterogeneity of tissue preparations and the variety of tissue slides presented during lecture, you will be unaware of different structural attributes that are pointed out during lecture if you do not attend.
 This is your responsibility.
+Self-guided review will be done in labs and graded quizzes will be implemented in the laboratory section of the course.